AllanJeremy/something-interesting/README.md

 ---

-## Assumptions
+## Assumptions made

+With great power, comes some compromise, or whatever Uncle Ben from spiderman said.

 ![Cat Typing](memes/cat-typing.gif)

-Any assumptions you made during development.
+Anyway, here are some assumptions I made while creating these APIs:

+1. The database should be able to handle 10M users (BigBallerz currently has 2M users)

 ---